jlcrews/eoniwp2019/README.md

 * Fallback will be sans-serif in most cases.

-## Image Preloading
-* Theme utilizing preloading of any files placed inside the theme/images/preload directory.
-Refer to file documentation on safe-use.

 ## Theme Plugins
 * TODO

 ## WordPress Version
-* At time of last update, this theme was built and tested with WordPress version [WORDPRESS-VERSION-NUMBER].
+* At time of last update, this theme was built and tested with WordPress version 5.2.

-## Coding Styles
-* You will find most of the theme's functionality broken up into directories (i.e., custom post types, shortcodes, templates, etc), loosely mimicking a MVC structure.
-* CSS and method declarations will use a title_under_score naming convention
-* Function method brackets will start on next line

-## Base Theme History
-This WordPress theme is forked from a bare-bones base theme created by Zach Smith called [tater](https://github.com/zachisit/tater-wordpress-theme), with base theme version number 1.8.4.
-Started in the summer of 2017, the purpose of this base theme is to start a new project with the code and coding structures needed to jump start development.
-This theme does not utilize a parent-child theme structure.
-This base theme will be updated as Zach progresses through better programming styles and structures.
-The preferred editor is PHPStorm, hence the existing .gitigore rule(s).